George Henry Guilfoyle: Auxiliary Bishop of New York

-On October 17, 1964, Guilfoyle was appointed as an auxiliary bishop of the Archdiocese of New York and titular bishop of Marazanae by Pope Paul VI.
-He received his episcopal consecration on November 30, 1964, from Cardinal Spellman, with Bishops Christopher Weldon and John Maguire serving as co-consecrators, at St. Patrick's Cathedral.
+On October 17, 1964, Guilfoyle was appointed as an auxiliary bishop of New York and titular bishop of Marazanae by Pope Paul VI.
+He received his episcopal consecration on November 30, 1964, from Spellman, with Bishops Christopher Weldon and John Maguire serving as co-consecrators, at St. Patrick's Cathedral.
 He remained executive director of Catholic Charities until 1966, when he became episcopal vicar of Staten Island and pastor of St. Peter's Parish.

 Bishop of Camden

-Following the death of Archbishop Celestine Damiano, Guilfoyle was named the fourth bishop of the Diocese of Camden by Paul VI on January 2, 1968.
+Guilfoyle was named the fourth bishop of Camden by Paul VI on January 2, 1968.
 Guilfoyle was installed at Cathedral of the Immaculate Conception in Camden on March 4, 1968.

-Following the assassination of Martin Luther King Jr. in April 1968, Guilfoyle described racism as "not a mere myth but an ugly reality" and urged Catholics to "purge every fragment of racism among us."
+Following the assassination of Dr. Martin Luther King Jr. in April 1968, Guilfoyle described racism as "not a mere myth but an ugly reality" and urged Catholics to "purge every fragment of racism among us."
 He established a Diocesan Pastoral Council and directed every parish to establish a parish council in 1968.
 He also established the Office of Pastoral Planning, Office of Evangelization, and Secretariat for Education.
 He advocated "the right to life from conception to old age," and established the Pro-Life Office in 1973.

-During his tenure, Guilfoyle erected eight parishes, eleven convents, twenty-three churches, thirty-seven rectories, and six schools.
+During his tenure, Guilfoyle erected eight parishes, 11 convents, 23 churches, 37 rectories, and six schools.
 A retreat house was acquired by the diocese, special education facilities were expanded and a Newman Centre erected at Glassboro State College in Glassboro, New Jersey.
-Nursing homes were constructed and acquired, as well as the establishment of two complexes for the elderly, Victorian Towers and St. Mary's Village.
-Evangelization in the Hispanic community, through religious service and social ministry, was accomplished through a newly established Hispanic Apostolate; Spanish-language Masses in many South Jersey parishes were instituted, while the diocese worked to obtain Spanish-speaking priests and religious for pastoral work among Hispanics.
+Nursing homes were constructed and acquired, as well as the establishment of two complexes for the elderly, Victorian Towers in Cape May, New Jersey, and St. Mary's Village.
+Evangelization in the Hispanic community, through religious service and social ministry, was accomplished through a newly established Hispanic Apostolate; Spanish-language masses in many South Jersey parishes were instituted, while the diocese worked to obtain Spanish-speaking priests and religious for pastoral work among Hispanics.

 Guilfoyle served for many years on the Administrative Board of the National Conference of Catholic Bishops, holding membership on a number of its committees, including those on priestly life and ministry, conciliation and arbitration (on which he also served as chairman), bishops, diocesan boundaries, budget and finance, Latin America, ecumenical, and motion pictures.
 Within the Roman Curia, he was a member of the Congregation for the Causes of Saints from 1969 to 1975.